-One of the most conveniently located hotels, Room Mate Gorka, provides the perfect spot to start exploring San Sebastian.
+One of the most conveniently located hotels and top choices for where to stay in San Sebastian, Room Mate Gorka, provides the perfect spot to start exploring this Basque city.
 It’s just a seven-minute walk from Calle Mayor and less than 800 feet from the main attractions in historic old town.

 While there are not a lot of amenities or special features at Room Mate Gorka, you can easily visit every area you’ll want to see in your San Sebastian itinerary on foot when staying at this hotel.
 The beach is about 12 minutes away while the Victoria Eugenia Theater is just around the corner.

 As a four-star hotel in a popular resort city, vacancies tend to fill up quickly.
 If you’re planning on staying here, it’s a good idea to book as early as you can.

 Overlooking the promenade at La Concha Beach, Hotel Niza is one of the best San Sebastian hotels for those that want to spend most of their trip at and around the beach.
 You’re less than 200 feet from the water.
 Staying near the beach also provides access to endless bars and cafes and line the promenade.

 You may also find reasons to stay inside at Hotel Niza, thanks to the onsite Narru Restaurant run by a popular local chef.
 Many of the rooms also feature views of the beach, depending on which side of the hotel you are staying in.